microsoft/vscode-arduino/README.md

 - Windows 7 and later (32-bit and 64-bit)
 - macOS 10.10 and later
 - Ubuntu 16.04
+  - The extension might work on other Linux distro as some user reported but without gurantee.

 ## Contact Us
 If you'd like to help us build the best Arduino experience with VS Code, you can talk directly to the product team in our [gitter chat room](https://gitter.im/Microsoft/vscode-arduino).